jtomori/houdini2vr/README.md

 # Houdini 2 VR
 ## Preview Houdini VR renders in HMD
-It takes image from displayed image plane in Render View pane and displays it in your HMD.
+This tool takes displayed image plane in Render View pane and displays it in your VR headset.

+Note that this tool can be used also without a headset.
+In this case it will be displayed as a panorama image.

 <br>